Javieradel/api-qisur/README.md

 This is a sample API built with Go and Fiber that manages products and categories.
 It uses a PostgreSQL database and provides a Swagger interface for API documentation.

+*Note: The TODOs at the end of this document will be added during the 5th week of November.*

 ## Features

 -   CRUD operations for products and categories.